 We invite you to access and download this resource for research, insight and tools you can immediately use to advance your organization’s commitment to creating a vibrant and equitable workplace and workforce.

 Comprehensive Equity Assessments

 Our equity assessment work involves the collection and analysis of organizational information to determine the extent to which your mission, programs and operations are equitable for each member of your team.
 Our internal assessment work involves a deep examination of all aspects of your talent management ecosystem, from workplace planning and hiring, to total rewards, to performance and culture management through to succession and transition planning.
 Each component of your talent management program is reviewed with the goal of both identifying and addressing strengths and weaknesses related to equity.
+To ensure just outcomes within organizations, systems such as hiring, onboarding, performance management and others may need to be redesigned for more consistency in administration.
 We also offer external assessment services to help organizations better understand both the operating environment as well as the specific needs of stakeholder groups and gauge if they are providing equitable impact to their constituents.

 We’re ready to partner with you!
 Reach out to us now to get your organization’s comprehensive equity assessment started.

 In Recent News

 Consistent with most organizational assessments, Nonprofit HR incorporates a document and process review of organizational systems to understand how the organization operates and to assess potential areas that can be strengthened.
 Since the focus of the ABGC assessment was on the genetic counselor certification process, it meant reviewing all aspects of the assessment, including the certification standards that ABGC is held to; how assessment items are created, tested and incorporated into the certification process; and the evaluation of stakeholder concerns about the experience of the certification process.
 Read the full article.